Common Causes of Truck Accidents in Houston

 - Spinal injuries, including paralysis

 Many of these injuries can lead to death.
-If you have lost a family member due to a truck crash, Michael P. Fleming & Associates, P.C.’s compassionate lawyers can discuss a wrongful death claim with you.
+If you have lost a family member due to a truck crash, Michael P. Fleming & Associates, P.C.’s compassionate accident lawyers in Houston can discuss a wrongful death claim with you.

 What Causes Most Truck Accidents?